Skip to content

 So what do you do?
 Can you seriously live without a smartphone?
 Of course you can, but it’s also going to be extremely inconvenient.
 I know I don’t want to start having to pack my tarpaulin again when I travel – whenever I get to do that again.
 I basically follow the advice offered up in the documentary The Social Dilemma**, the three most important parts being:

 1. Delete the apps you don’t need – note the word “need”.
-I used to love Twitter, but I didn’t have it on my phone.
+I used to love Twitter, but I never had it on my phone.

 2. Turn off notifications – this is how they ring your dopamine bell.
 Turn.
 Them.
 All.
 Off.